mhng-fp/webApp_expressJS/README.md

 # 🔗 URL Shortener

 This is a web application designed to instantly transform long, unwieldy URLs into clean, shareable aliases.
-This project uses a Python FastAPI - Vite - React architecture, utilizing FastAPI for a robust backend and React powered by Vite for a lightning-fast frontend.
+This project uses a ExpressJS - Vite - React architecture, utilizing FastAPI for a robust backend and React powered by Vite for a lightning-fast frontend.
 The entire ecosystem is containerized with Docker for seamless development and deployment.

 ## 🛠️ Tech Stack

-*   **Backend:** Python FastAPI
+*   **Backend:** ExpressJS
 *   **Frontend:** React, Vite, Javascript
 *   **Containerization:** Docker, Docker Compose